Atlanta Forklift Accident Lawyers

 In addition, you are entitled to recover "funeral, medical, and other necessary expenses resulting from the injury and death of the deceased person."
 GA Code § 51-4-5 (b)

 Remember, employers are represented by powerful insurance companies and their attorneys, whose sole purpose is deny or minimize their liability for accidents.
 Don’t talk to an insurance company or its lawyers.
-First, consult a seasoned workplace injury attorney.
+First, consult an Atlanta forklift injury attorney.
 Atlanta’s Grant Law Office sincerely hopes you and your family never need their services, but in the event that you do, please call (404) 995-3955, for a free, no-obligation consultation.

 Recent Forklift Accident Verdicts and Settlements